MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 Minimize the number of users who are authorized to modify sensitive groups.

 Set up [Privileged Access Management for Active Directory](https://docs.microsoft.com/microsoft-identity-manager/pam/privileged-identity-management-for-active-directory-domain-services) if applicable.

-## Broken trust between computers and domain

-**Description**

-Broken trust means that Active Directory security requirements may not be in effect for the computers in question.
-This is often considered a baseline security and compliance failure and a soft target for attackers.
-In this detection, an alert is triggered if more than 5 Kerberos authentication failures are seen from a computer account in 24 hours.

-**Investigation**

-Is the computer in question allowing domain users to log on?
-- If yes, you may ignore this computer in the remediation steps.

-**Remediation**

-Rejoin the machine back to the domain if necessary or reset the machine's password.

 ## Brute force attack using LDAP simple bind